yihengli1/Epidemic-Modelling/README.md

 macro level where government health agencies, educational institutions, and even data analysts can use this application.
-From providing simulations that encompass various factors and allows researchers or doctors in testing different intervention method to having this tool used as an educational tool for providing hands on experience in modeling and analyzing epidemic situation.
+From providing simulations that encompass various factors and allows researchers or doctors in testing different intervention method to having this tool used as an educational tool for providing hands-on experience in modeling and analyzing epidemic situation.
 At the end of the day, **Anyone could use it.**

 ## Why is the project of interest to you?